|

 What lifestyle changes can be expected after a heart attack?

 Depression, fear, and anger affect at least one-fourth of heart attack victims afterward.
-The good news is that when regular daily activities resume, these negative effects tend to diminish.
-It’s important for your loved one to get rest and good sleep, but it’s also wise to get back to hobbies that were previously enjoyed.
+But, as regular daily activities resume, the negative effects diminish.
+Your loved one needs rest, and to return to previously enjoyed hobbies.
 Sharing feelings with family members, a close friend, clergy, or support group is healthy.

 A heart-healthy diet will most likely be recommended, often somewhat restricted.
 Fruits and vegetables, whole grains, and legumes with small amounts of high-quality protein foods are best.
 Complex carbohydrates can increase energy reserves, but simple carbs and high-sugar foods are best avoided.